samyuktasreeram/ODT2026-finalproject-samyukta/README.md

 - app interaction if any.

 **Response:**
 `The player touches a start pad to wake the system.
 An ESP32 microcontroller generates a random 4-step pattern and flashes it on one of 3 NeoPixel LED strips embedded in an Empire State Building model.
 The player reproduces the pattern using 6 capacitive touch pads.
 The ESP32 compares the input to the pattern and triggers buzzer tones and LED colors to signal correct or incorrect responses.
-3 successful levels triggers a full building light-up and a win melody on the buzzer.`
+3 successful levels triggers a full building light-up and a win melody on the buzzer.
+**Input:** 6 capacitive touch pads + 1 start pad
+**Processing:** ESP32 running MicroPython game logic
+**Output:** 3 NeoPixel LED strips (18 LEDs total) + PWM buzzer
+**Structure:** Fabricated Empire State Building model`

 ## 6.3 Input / Output Map